 Provide walkways that are clearly marked and pedestrian barriers that are continuous, rigid, and detectable to vision-impaired persons who navigate with a cane.
 Also, keep:

 The pedestrian head space clear.

-Walkways free from pedestrian hazards such as holes, debris, and abrupt changes in grade or terrain.
+Walkways free from holes, debris, and abrupt changes in grade or terrain.